Following the Race

 When the fleet for this year's race jostles for position on twin start lines just north of Shark Island, you'll want to be in prime position yourself.
 To get the full dose of race atmosphere you need to grab a spot on North or South Head, or even join the action on the water among the colourful spectator fleet (which includes craft of all shapes and sizes from ferries to kayaks and even the odd water taxi).
 But if you're not lucky enough to be there in person when the starting cannon fires, don't worry - there are plenty of ways to follow the race, no matter where you are.

-The Seven Network will once again broadcast the start of the race live around Australia with the 90 minute program going to air from 12:30 AEDT with Gordon Bray anchoring the commentary team.
+The Seven Network will once again broadcast the start of the race live around Australia with the 90 minute program going to air from 12:30 AEDT with well known sports presenter Mark Beretta anchoring the commentary team.

 Seven Sport’s commentary team will again be based at their outside broadcast headquarters at North Head, which is a prime location offering an expansive view from the start lines off Nielsen Park to coastline down to Bondi.